 “It’s okay,” a ninja grumbled.
 “Just… just think, yeah?
 Think before you talk.”

 “What does Dr Frightmarestein look like,” asked another ninja.

 “Oh, yeah, I saw her,” said yet another ninja.
 “She was in a stairway in the admin area.
 The one that goes down to the pumping room.”

 The plumbers and R17 looked at each other.
 “We just came from there.
 She wasn’t in the pumping room.”

 “No, she was headed upstairs, towards the roof.”

 Maria let out a mighty sigh.
 “Okay, let’s backtrack.
 Ninjas, thanks for the help.
-Sorry for the racism.
+Sorry for my behaviour.
 It’s been a tough day.
-I know that doesn’t excuse my behaviour, but I hope that goes some way towards explaining it.”
+I know that doesn’t excuse what I said, but I hope that it goes some way towards explaining it.”